Taipei Botanical Garden metro station

 Taipei Botanical Garden is an under-construction metro station on the Wanda–Zhonghe–Shulin line located in Zhongzheng, Taipei, Taiwan.
-The station is scheduled to open in June 2027.
+It is scheduled to open in June 2027.

 Station overview

-The station will be a three-level, underground station with an island platform.
-The theme of the station will be based on the “Recollection of Taipei” while the element of cultural heritage sites and the botanical garden is blended into the space, together with the exhibition area of the cultural heritage site to display the particularity of the station's location in the history and culture of Taipei City.
+This will be a three-level, underground station with an island platform.
+The theme of the station will be based on the "Recollection of Taipei" while elements of cultural heritage sites and the botanical garden are blended into the space, together with the exhibition area of the cultural heritage site to display the particularity of the station's location in the history and culture of Taipei City.